neurodesk/neurodeskedu/_sources/contribute/examples.md

 - Include inline comments and Markdown cells for explanation

 For more detail, consult the <a href="https://github.com/neurodesk/neurodeskedu/blob/main/README.md" target="_blank" rel="noopener">
-  README in the example-notebooks repository
+  README in the neurodeskedu repository
 </a>.